inventory-hub/infrastructure/README.md

 Install the azure cli and login to your account. `az login`

+### CDN

+To map the CDN to the custom domain, follow the steps from [here](https://docs.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain?tabs=azure-portal).

 ### Azure Communication Service

 This service is so unused that Azure does not even have it in the default cli nor the extension!